I'll never forget the moment when

 .

-Our first meeting went really well, and everything seemed smooth sailing.
+Our first meeting went very well and everything seemed to go smoothly.

-But as the project went on, I discovered that I had underestimated the power of trust.
+But as the project progressed, I discovered that I had underestimated the power of trust.

-Even though I put my heart into designing, things didn't go well with the client.
+Although I put my whole heart into this project, things did not go well with the client.

-We had trouble understanding each other, missed deadlines, and costs started to climb.
+We had trouble understanding each other, missed deadlines and costs started to rise.

 .

-Despite my best design efforts, there was a gap in trust between us.
+Despite my best efforts, there was a trust gap between us.

-I could see the client's doubt.
-They had lots of questions and were getting frustrated.
+I could see the client's hesitation.
+She had many questions and was getting frustrated.

-I knew I had to act fast to regain their trust.
+I knew I had to act fast to regain her trust.

-This experience taught me something crucial about being an architect.
+This experience taught me something crucial about the architectural profession.

-Trust is the cornerstone of your architecture business.
+Trust is the cornerstone of your architectural business.

 .